nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 sample.names <- sapply(strsplit(basename(fnFs), "_"), `[`, 1)
 ```

 This last line may need your attention when it comes to your own data.

+Firstly, make sure that you know what sample names you would like to apply to your data and that they appear in your file names.

+This line will extract the string that comes before the first underscore.
+If you would like it to extract everything before the second underscore you can change the number `1` to a `2`.

+For example:

+`Sample_name_1.fastq.gz`

+`sample.names <- sapply(strsplit(basename(fnFs), "_"), `[`, 2)`

-If you have samples that have underscores in your sample names, this line will not work properly.
+However, if you have samples that have underscores in the sample names, this line will not work properly.
+In this case it will only use the word before the first underscore "_".
 For example, if your samples have “_” within the name, try to find a different point at which to split the filename up.

 For example:

-`		 SAMPLE_NAME_16S_R1.fastq.gz:
+`SAMPLE_NAME_16S_R1.fastq.gz`

-	sample.names <- sapply(strsplit(basename(fnFs), "_16S"), `[`, 1)`
+`sample.names <- sapply(strsplit(basename(fnFs), "_16S"), `[`, 1)`

 ## 4.3 Filter and trim: